A Bayesian Nonparametric System Reliability Model which Integrates Multiple Sources of Lifetime Information: The Beta-Stacy Process

-For the sake of simplicity we avoid discussing how the BSP is formally defined by a L\'evy process.
-However, for this model it is necessary to know the first two moments of $F(t) \sim BSP(\alpha(t), G(t))$.
-The calculations are greatly simplified with the current restriction that $G(t)$ is the CDF of a positive discrete random variable.
-The first moment is defined in Equation \ref{Eqn:mean} and is derived in \cite{walker-1997-beta}.
-The second moment is derived from a property of the jumps in the L\'evy process.
-The distribution of the jumps can be transformed to a beta distribution and the jumps of the L\'evy process can be related back to $F(t)$ (which is a BSP).
-Let $t_1 < t_2 < \cdots < t_n$ be all the time increments such that $G$ is discontinuous at each (i.e.,
+For the sake of simplicity we avoid discussing how the BSP is formally defined as a L\'evy process.
+However, for our approach it is necessary to know the first two moments of $F(t) \sim BSP(\alpha(t), G(t))$.
+The calculations are greatly simplified with the restriction that $G(t)$ is the CDF of a positive discrete random variable.
+The first moment is defined in Theorem \ref{thm:mean} and is stated in \cite{walker-1997-beta}.
+We derive the second moment of a BSP using a property of the jumps in the L\'evy process.
+The distribution of the jumps can be transformed to a beta distribution and the jumps of the L\'evy process are related back to $F(t)$ (the CDF of a random measure with a BSP distribution).
+Define $n$ to be the number of jumps in $G(t)$ and $t_1 < t_2 < \cdots < t_n$ to be all the time increments such that $G$ is discontinuous at each (i.e.,